 - S9 – S-Bahn trains run from Berlin Brandenburg International Airport (BBI / BER) via Ostkreuz to Spandau.
 S9 trains run right through central Berlin on the same route as the Airport Express RB23 and RE8 lines but stop at more stations, which depending on the final destination could cut out a transfer.
 Traveling time to the Hauptbahnhof on S9 is 50 minutes.
 S9 trains run three times per hour.

 - S45 – S-Bahn trains run from Berlin Brandenburg International Airport (BBI / BER) to Südkreuz, which has good connections to further S-Bahn trains, especially to destinations in the south of the city.

 U-Bahn Trains to Flughafen Berlin Brandenburg (BER)

 Plans to extend Berlin’s U-Bahn train network all the way to Berlin Brandenburg International Airport floundered on cost grounds.
-As a result, the closest U-Bahn (metro) station to the new airport will be Rudow on line U7.
-As with Schönefeld, a simple bus connection is available between the new airport and Rudow U-Bahn train station.
+As a result, the closest U-Bahn (metro) station to the airport remains Rudow on line U7.
+A simple bus connection is available between Flughafen BER and Rudow U-Bahn train station.

-Buses X7 and X11 provide the 12-minute ride between Berlin Brandenburg Airport and Rudow to bring passengers to the Berlin metro system.
+Buses X7 and X71 (N7 at night) provide the 10-minute ride between Berlin Brandenburg Airport and Rudow to bring passengers to the Berlin metro system.
 During most of the day, buses and U-Bahn trains operate every five minutes.
-U7 provides a useful service to many traveler but most visitors to central Berlin will find the S-Bahn and Airport Express trains more useful.
+U7 provides a useful service to many travelers but most visitors to central Berlin will find the S-Bahn and Airport Express trains more useful.